 Typing different combinations of hashtags in the search bar, you can find a log of tweets from companies looking to hire, including the top online marketing jobs available.
 For example, a salesperson in Phoenix can enter “#jobs #sales #phoenix” into the search bar to find local sales openings in the area.

-The Pew Research Center found that the number of new users joining Twitter was rapidly increasing, exceeding that of Facebook and LinkedIn.
-The massive potential for job listings on Twitter prompted TIME magazine to suggest that Twitter add a traditional job board to enhance job seekers' value.
+The Pew Research Center found that the number of new users joining Twitter was rapidly increasing, exceeding Facebook and LinkedIn.
+The massive potential for job listings on Twitter prompted TIME magazine to suggest that Twitter add a traditional job board to enhance job seekers’ value.

 9) Simply Hired